Vanessa Williams: Personal life

+In 2013, she was in an episode of Who Do You Think You Are? to learn about her background.
+According to the DNA test results, she is 23% Ghanaian, 17% British, 15% Cameroonian, 12% Finnish, 11% Southern-European, 7% Togolese, 6% Beninese, 5% Senegalese and 4% Portuguese.

+Activism

+Williams is involved with several humanitarian causes. in 2011 participated in the human rights campaign New Yorkers for Marriage Equality.
+She currently sits on the board of The Sheen Center for Thought and Culture, a creative arts space run by the Catholic Archdiocese.
+She is partnered with Dress For Success, an organization that provides professional attire for low-income women seeking employment.
+Williams is also involved with The San Miquel Academy of Newburgh, a school for boys at risk.

 Honors and awards

-Williams is the recipient of many awards and nominations including Grammy nominations for hits such as "The Right Stuff", "Save the Best for Last", and "Colors of the Wind".
-In addition, she has earned multiple Emmy nominations, a Tony Award nomination, seven NAACP Image Awards, and four Satellite Awards.
+Williams is the recipient of many awards and nominations including eleven Grammy nominations for hits such as "The Right Stuff", "Save the Best for Last", and "Colors of the Wind".
+In addition, she has earned three Emmy nominations, a Tony Award nomination, seven NAACP Image Awards, and four Satellite Awards.

 She received a star on the Hollywood Walk of Fame on March 19, 2007.

 In December 2017, Vanessa L. Williams participated at COAF Gala fundraising event, delivering a special performance of her Golden Globe and Academy Award-winning song "Colors of the Wind" and paid tribute to Patricia Field, with whom she worked on the set of the TV series Ugly Betty.